abstract background image

 2. Uptrend (Bull Market)

 Optimism grows, earnings improve, and prices increase steadily.
 Retail investors join in.
-This is typically the longest and most profitable phase.
+This is typically the longest and most profitable phase, ideal for long-term investors focused on compounding returns.

 3. Distribution